nihui/ncnn-webassembly-nanodet/README.md

 make -j4
 ```

-4. Deploy the _.data _.js _.wasm and _.html files to your web server
+5. Deploy the _.data _.js _.wasm and _.html files to your web server(you can find them in /build directory and this repo)

 ```
 # deploy files